Skip to content

 build_types

-• "app_only": Generate only the detection script (App entry only)
+• "app_only": Generate detection script only; napt upload creates the install entry only

-• "update_only": Generate detection and requirements scripts (Update entry only)
+• "update_only": Generate detection and requirements scripts; napt upload creates the update entry only

 Example: